RenatoHS/guide_survie_osstidburn/08-consentement.Rmd

 * antonia@losstidburn.org

-Please note: The address consent@losstidburn.org remains active for now.
-It is accessible only by Elizabeth V. and Antonia S., to ensure continuity in handling messages sent to the former committee.
+Note : The old address consent@losstidburn.org is still active.
+It is currently monitored only by Elizabeth V. and Antonia S. to ensure continuity with previous messages.

 <h2><span> PHOTOGRAPHY </span></h2>

-Photographing and filming participants without their consent is prohibited.
-Remember to ask before taking pictures!
+Taking photos or videos of participants without their consent is prohibited.
+Always ask before taking photos!

-Respect the ‘No photography’ or ‘Pas de photo’ signs.
+Respect any “No photography” or “Pas de photo” signs.

-<h2><span> PARENTS  </span></h2>
+<h2><span>PARENTS</span></h2>

-PREPARE YOUR KIDS.
-Let your kids know in advance about the kind of things they might see and hear.
-Nudity, iconoclastic art, rude language and weird behaviour are all part of the event.
+Prepare your children: explain ahead of time what they might see or hear—nudity, provocative art, vulgar language, and/or strange behaviors are part of the experience.

-When you get to L’OsstidBurn, walk around with  them and identify landmarks that will help them navigate and be safe.
-Show them Safety HQ and speak to the Rangers.
-Children can show up at Safety HQ if they get lost.
+When you arrive at OsstidBurn, take a walk through the site with your kids and help them locate key landmarks.
+Visit Safety HQ.
+Our Rangers will have tips for you, and it’s also a safe place where lost kids can go if needed.